Dr. Patricia Seiser

 Her long history of volunteer work with the National Park Service, US Forest Service and Bureau of Land Management goes back to the start of her caving days.
 The majority of her volunteer work has been with the NPS including work at Wind Cave, Mammoth Cave, and Carlsbad Caverns National parks, and Lava Beds National Monument.
 In 2018 she began full time employment at Lava Beds as the Cave Resources Specialist / Physical Scientist.
 She was responsible for cave related monitoring activities, survey and mapping activities, work with research scientists, interacting with the cave community on local, regional and national levels, SAR Coordinator, vertical training, cave rescue training, gear management, and other cave and surface related activities.

 Pat is a life member of the National Speleological Society (NSS).
 She was made a Fellow in 1999 for her service to the NSS in various positions for its annual conventions and in other capacities, and served as a director from 2014-2017.
+She is an Adjunct Secretary of the International Union of Speleology, a non-profit with a mission to develop and coordinate speleology in terms of science, culture, fellowship and economic impacts.

 - Ph.D., Forest Resources Science, specializing in Cave Stewardship, West Virginia University, 2003.